MSUSEL/msusel-snort-network-quality/README.md

 # Snort Intrusion Detection for Network Traffic Analysis Between Docker Containers

-* In the Snort research project, we explore the integration of Snort, an open-source network intrusion detection and prevention system, with Wireshark to fortify network quality, particularly within cloud microservice ecosystems.
-Through a detailed examination of Snort's architecture, configuration setup, and test cases, a robust testing environment is established, alongside enhanced proficiency in crafting custom detection rules.
-By leveraging metrics such as severity and frequency, the exploration of network traffic analysis within Docker environments is ongoing, aiming to quantify the impact of malware on network integrity and thereby contributing to the advancement of cybersecurity practices in today's dynamic digital landscape.
+* In this research project, we explore the integration of Snort, an open-source network intrusion detection and prevention system, with Wireshark to analyze network quality, particularly within cloud microservice ecosystems.
+Through a detailed examination of Snort's architecture, configuration setup, and test cases, a robust testing environment is established, alongside enhanced proficiency in Snort's custom detection rules.
+By leveraging metrics such as severity and frequency of Snort alerts, the exploration of network traffic analysis within Docker environments is ongoing, aiming to quantify the impact of malware on network integrity and thereby contributing to the advancement of cybersecurity practices in today's dynamic digital landscape.

+## Contributors
+* Megan Steinmasel
+* Brian Schumitz

 ## Snort

+* We are employing Snort 3 for real-time threat detection in our research project.
+* Consult the official [Snort 3 documentation](https://docs.snort.org/start/) for configuration and rule-writing guidance.

 ### Introduction

-* Snort is an open-source network intrusion detection and prevention system that monitors network traffic in real time, analyzing packets against rule files and generating alerts.
+* Snort is an open-source network intrusion detection and prevention system that monitors network traffic in real-time, analyzing packets against rule files and generating alerts.
 * Detection can be done through community rulesets and custom rules.
 * Rules define the criteria for detecting specific network traffic patterns associated with known threats or suspicious activity.
 * Snort also provides detailed logging and output capabilities for effective threat investigation.

 ### Snort Intrusion Detection Process